jakeyjake88/party-playlist/README.md

 It features an interactive frontend written in JavaScript that provides users a fluid, functioning layout.

+We ran through two week-long sprints and held daily scrum meetings to discuss design, planning and implementation of our project.

 ## Stack
 This application was built with a custom API that interacts with DynamoDB.
 Our language stack includes Java, JavaScript, HTML and CSS.